sschmeier/mdRefGen/README.md

 INSTALLATION
 ------------

-Generally speaking you only need a working Python intallation.
+Generally speaking you only need a working Python installation.
 This script was developed using Python 2.7.3.

 Local install:
-Put this script in the direction where your markdown-files are located
+Put this script in the direction where your markdown-files are located.

 Global install:
-Make the script executeable and copy it to a directory that is in your PATH variable (e.g. ~/bin):
+Make the script executable and copy it to a directory that is in your PATH variable (e.g. ~/bin):

 ```bash
 >chmod u+x mdRefGen.py